Rapptz/discord.py/docs/guide/interactions/views.rst

         async def interaction_check(self, interaction: discord.Interaction) -> bool:
             return interaction.user == self.user

-After the call to the parent constructor.

 Decorator-based Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In reality, our components are relatively simple, so we can use a helper function decorator instead.

-In this case, we're creating a button we can use the :func:`~discord.ui.button` decorator inside our ``View`` like so:
+In this case, we're creating a button, so we can use the :func:`~discord.ui.button` decorator inside our ``View`` like so:

 .. code-block:: python
     :emphasize-lines: 12-19